 Apple News notifications are available to select publishers.
 If you are interested in sending Apple News notifications, please contact your Airship Account Manager.

-You can send all message types to your app channel from the dashboard.
-You can send push notifications, standard in-app messages, and Message Center inbox messages from the API.
-Apple News notifications and In-App Automation do not have API support.
+You can send all to all app channel message types from the Airship dashboard.
+You can send push notifications, standard in-app messages, and Message Center inbox messages from the API; Apple News notifications and In-App Automation Messages that are cached on users' devices and displayed when your users meet certain conditions within your app. do not have API support.

 In the dashboard, you can set different optional feature settings for each individual platform in the app channel.
 Otherwise, the message itself is the same across all platforms.
 In the API, you can customize all aspects of a message for each platform in the app channel, so you could potentially send different messages to your iOS, Android, and Amazon users in the same payload.

-Automation A set of conditions that your audience must meet before they receive a message. supports push notifications, standard in-app messages, and Message Center inbox messages and can be set up in the dashboard or the API.
-However, In-App Automation is available in the dashboard only.
-See: Intro to Automation.
+Automation A set of conditions that your audience must meet before they receive a message. and Journeys A series of messages that is initiated by a single automation trigger.
+Airship sends messages in the series based on your timing settings, and you can also set conditions that determine the continuation of the series. support push notifications, standard in-app messages, and Message Center inbox messages.
+Automation can be set up in the dashboard or the API.
+Journeys are available in the dashboard only.

 You can include push notifications and standard in-app messages in an A/B Test Used to send variants of a message to cross-sections of your audience; each variant in the test returns analytic data to help you determine the most effective way to engage your audience.
 A/B tests support up to 26 variants and a control group per test, on iOS, Android, and Amazon devices, and web browsers. .
 A/B tests are available in both the dashboard and API.

-You can personalize your push notifications and standard in-app messages with templates.
+You can personalize your messages with templates.
 First you create the template, including merge fields into which the user-specific data will be populated when sending your message.
-You can then use the API to Push to Template.
+Learn more in the Personalization feature guide.

 Configuration and Requirements